 Book Your Flights

-You can now book flights direct from many major cities in the US, such as NYC, Miami, Atlanta, Charlotte, and LA.
+You can now book direct flights from many major cities in the US, such as NYC, Miami, Atlanta, Charlotte, and Tampa.
 Additionally, most major airline carriers fly into Havana, including:

 - American Airlines